Canine Bed Bug Detection

 Signs You Need Canine Bed Bug Detection

 You’ve spotted dark stains on your mattress or box spring: Bed bug feces leave small, dark brown or black spots on fabric surfaces.
 These castings bleed into sheets, mattress seams, and pillowcases like ink from a marker.
 If you see these marks along the seams of your mattress encasement or near the headboard, a detection dog can locate the exact harborage site quickly.
+Bed bugs hide in tight spaces that are hard to read with the naked eye, which is why trained canine inspections are so valuable.

 Your property management company requires routine inspections: Hotels, assisted living facilities, and apartment complexes use scheduled canine bed bug detection as part of an integrated pest management program.
 Regular sweeps by a certified K-9 team identify new activity early, reduce re treatment costs, and protect your reputation with documented service reports.
+Canine Inspections benefit a wide range of commercial properties by catching problems before they spread.

 Our Canine Bed Bug Detection Process

 Canine bed bug detection is a structured, repeatable process that Sterling Pest Control follows on every job.
+Here is how the process works.
+Please read through each step so you understand what to expect.

 Step 4: Visual confirmation.
 Our technician inspects every location where the dog signals a positive indication.
 We look for live bed bugs, nymphs, eggs, feces, and shed exoskeletons to confirm the find.
+We won’t recommend treatment until we have visual confirmation of activity.

 Brands We Use